 Going on a diet can be like jumping into an addiction.
 You start off eager and bright eyed, food scale, and body scale at your side, ready to be a “good” eater, give up “junk” food, feel the clean glow of hunger.
-You start back to the gym, feel pounds start to come off, feel better and healthier, feel just so good about what you are doing.
+You’re starting back to the gym, feel pounds coming off, feel better and healthier, feel just so good about what you are doing.
 When does it start to go wrong?
 Your focus on weight loss doesn’t take into account that there is so much more to who you are than numbers on a scale.
 It is so easy to get discouraged, hit a plateau, start craving.
 Since dieting doesn’t teach you about how to eat on your own, it is very hard to learn how to be flexible with food.
 The pull of losing weight can be as strong as an opiate.

 It’s really confusing.
 There are so many people including doctors and many nutritionists, who tell you to focus on losing weight.
 As soon as you do, it can lead to the behaviors and feelings that may cause you a problem.
 Maybe this is because a lot of people, even professionals do not understand eating disorders.
 Often, when you are engaged in obsessive or self harming behavior, it is because there is hurt and distress, even trauma, in your background.